chiel/ci/.github/actions/get-jobs/readme.md

 - `docker-build` - this job will be executed if the given package has a `Dockerfile` in its directory
 - `docker-lint` - this job will be executed if the given package has a `Dockerfile` in its directory
+- `kubernetes-deploy` - this job will be executed if the given package has a `.k8s.template.yaml` in its directory